Find answers to your questions about coverage, payment, membership with Teachers Life Insurance and more.

 I’m retiring.
-Can I still be a member of Teachers Life?
+Can I still be a Member of Teachers Life?

+Yes!
+Retirement does not affect your membership with Teachers Life.
+It is your insurance policy status that determines membership.
 For example, if you are insured under a long-term disability policy with Teachers Life, the policy ends at retirement or age 65.
 If this is the only insurance you held with Teachers Life, your membership will no longer be active once the disability policy ends when you retire.
 However, individual life and critical illness insurance with Teachers Life are not affected by retirement.
-Membership continues as long as the policy remains in place and payments are up to date.
+Membership continues if the policy remains in force and premium payments are up to date.
 Individual life or critical illness insurance policies are not affected by changes to benefits or insurance with your school board.

 I have life insurance with my school board.
 Does that mean I have insurance or membership with Teachers Life?

-No. Teachers Life provides individual life insurance that is separate from and supplements any group life insurance coverage your employer provides.
+No. Teachers Life offers individual life insurance that is separate from and supplements any group life insurance coverage your employer provides.
 Board-provided life insurance is a group benefit and a portion is typically paid for by your board as part of your benefits package.
 You do not have ownership of a group life insurance policy and therefore changes to benefits and providers are often out of your control.